ngayulo/behaviorConsistencyOOD/readme.md

-Evaluating Object Recognition Behavior Consistency given Out-of-Distribution Stimuli.
+# Evaluating Object Recognition Behavior Consistency given Out-of-Distribution Stimuli

 Based on experiments done by [Geirhos et al 2020][1], this project set out to evaluate the ability for CNN to predict human behaviors given out-of-distribution stimuli.
 We show that using a trained decoder and the Image1 metric to measure consistency, consistency between humans and CNN's is not at chance as suggested in Geirhos et al.